mohamedsaad308/cs50wp0/README.md

-cs50w first project, which is an airport website
+cs50w first project, which is a simple airport website